jan-niklasml/lhm_actions/docs/deployment.md

 ![image](images/external-helm-chart.drawio.png)

-There is a sample chart. https://github.com/it-at-m/helm-charts/tree/main/charts/sps-sample .
-It consists of subcharts.
+We provide a sample chart. https://github.com/it-at-m/helm-charts/tree/main/charts/sps-sample, which consists subcharts.
 Each subchart is a different module for example frontend, backend, eai.
-Each module was created with `helm create` and some adaptions.
-The Chart.yml includes the external dependency of the apigateway.
+Each module was created with `helm create` and we made some adaptions.
+The Chart.yml includes the external dependency of the [RefArch Api Gateway Helm Chart](https://github.com/it-at-m/helm-charts/tree/main/charts/refarch-gateway).
 The main config is done in the values.yml of the parent chart.
-In the section refarch-gateway, frontend, backend you can set the config of the subchart.
+In the sections refarch-gateway, frontend, backend you can configure the subcharts.